Binomial Probability TI 89 Overview

 Step 4: Enter the Probability of Success, P. John’s batting average is .240, so enter .240. hit the down arrow key.

 Step 5: Enter the X value.
-We want to know the probability of John getting exactly three hits, so enter 3 in the X Value box.
+We want to know the probability of John getting exactly three hits, so type 3 in the X Value box.